python-namibia/python-namibia.github.io-2016/_schedule/social-events/excursion.md

 duration: 20 minutes
 ---

-We're going on a trip.
+We're going on a trip - details to be confirmed.